Supply Chain Governance

 In a fast moving supply chain such as for consumer goods companies, we have come to expect strong category management, vendor performance score carding and robust shipment tracking from our supply chain partners.

-Unfortunately, when we dig deeper into the inventory of asset-intensive companies by reviewing supply chain strategy and governance mechanisms within maintenance stores, we often see governance models and practices with plenty of opportunities for improvement.
+Unfortunately, when we dig deeper into the inventory of asset-intensive companies by reviewing supply chain strategy and governance mechanisms within maintenance stores, we often see internal supply chain vulnerabilities and governance models and practices with plenty of opportunities for improvement.

 While supply chain variability is an unavoidable fact within any supply chain governance model, disruptions can come from any number of sources including changes to economic or weather conditions.
 That’s why, as supply chain governance professionals, it is our duty to anticipate, mitigate and overcome these factors to provide the highest possible service level to end users.